I first heard about John Fichthorn when I was looking for information on the documentary Betting on Zero about Bill Ackman and Herbalife.

 - Discretionary Fixed Income Investment Management

-- Hedge Fund Services, where I’m guessing Fichthorn is primarily focused
+- Hedge Fund Services, where I’m guessing Fichthorn is primarily focused and potentially uses investor relations firms to relay news to their investors

 Health Insurance Innovations and Benefytt Technologies